GP-012 Design, redesign and development

 Scope

-This procedure applies to AI Labs and must be respected for the design and development of AI Labs's products, as a Legal Manufacturer.
+This procedure applies to AI Labs and must be respected for the design and development of AI Labs's medical devices, as a Legal Manufacturer.

-Please refer to the R-TF-012-009 Validation and testing of machine learning modesl for software development related to Al model development and GP-019 Software validation plan for other software developments.
+Please refer to the GP-028 AI Development for software development related to Al model development and GP-019 Software validation plan for other software developments.

 QMS Relationships